How to look your best in your photos

 The most important answer here is to be yourself and feel relaxed: this way not only will the photos look natural and not over-posed but you’ll also recognise yourself as being yourself and not feeling they look awkward.

 How can you make sure that you are relaxed?
 Well the first key is to feel a natural rapport with your photographer: if this is missing then it is not unusual for you to tense up and feel more stressed than you should be.
 This is why, for me at least, getting to know my couples before the big day is so important.
-Think about it this way: around your friends you can be yourself and not second think what you do.
+Think about it this way: around your friends you can be yourself and not second guess what you do.
 The same is true with your photographer: they should be, or feel like, a friend letting you be you, acting as you usually do and having fun.